 publicationcommand, that listens to custom magic words such as

 See the Change log / notes section for further changes.

-etherpump is a tool that is used from the command line.
-It dumps all pads of one etherpad installation to a folder, saving them as different text files, such as plain text and HTML.
-It also creates an index file, that allows one to easily navigate through the list of pads. etherpump follows a document-driven idea of publishing, which means that it converts pads as database entries into pads as files.
+Etherpump is a tool that is used from the command line.
+It pumps all pads of one etherpad installation to a folder, saving them as different text files, such as plain text and HTML.
+It also creates an index file, that allows one to easily navigate through the list of pads.
+Etherpump follows a document-driven idea of publishing, which means that it converts pads as database entries into pads as files.
 This seems to be a redundant act of copying, but is actually an important in-between step that allows for many different publishing projects and experiments.